grandparkla/beta/pages/home.markdown

 {% include welcome.markdown %}

-<p>All are invited to attend Grand Park’s free year-round events & activities, have a picnic on the lawn, stroll through the gardens, or play in the splashpad!</p>
+<p>All are invited to attend Grand Park’s free year-round events & activities, have a picnic on the lawn, stroll through the gardens, or play in the splash pad!</p>

 <ol class="event-list">
   <li>